demix007/Capstone1-Project-Style-Conference/README.md

 ## Acknowledgments

 - Inspiration for this design was from [Cindy Shin](https://www.behance.net/adagio07) on Behance, who is the [author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)..

+- Special thanks to Microverse for this opportunity.

+- A worthy acknowledgment of my colleagues who presently serve as code reviewers in the institute for their constructive feedback.

 ## 📝 License